IPv6 Calculator

 Frequently Asked Questions

-Does IPv6 use broadcast addresses?
+Does IPv6 have a broadcast address?

 Sources & References